-Ever wondered why some top draft picks fail to meet expectations?
+Ever wondered why some unsuccessful Draft Picks fail to meet expectations?
 Drafting is a crucial part of building a sports team, where young athletes are chosen based on their potential to excel at the professional level.
 However, not all draft picks turn out to be successful.
 Today, we’ll dive deep into the world of unsuccessful draft picks, exploring why they happen, their impact, and what can be learned from these high-stakes gambles.

 The Drafting Process